anshul9760/Scikit-Simplified/README.md

 Just Copy and Paste in your Environment and edit accordingly to play around.

+Index :

+Simple Linear Regression

-Logistic Regression : Kaggle Wine Dataset {51mb}
+Simple Logistic Regression

-Simple Linear Regression : Simple Example
+Simple Polynomial Regression